Skip to content

 The department of Employment and Social Development Canada (ESDC) oversees Canada’s LMIA process.
 In their analysis, ESDC will consider the following elements of the job offer:

-Positions where the prevailing wage rate, as set by ESDC, is below the provincial/territorial median wage will be considered low-wage.
-Those positions where the prevailing wage is at or above the provincial/territorial median wage will be considered high-wage.
+Positions where the prevailing wage rate, as set by ESDC, is below the provincial/territorial median wage will be considered low-wage and follow the low-wage program requirements.
+Those positions where the prevailing wage is at or above the provincial/territorial median wage will be considered high-wage and therefore follow the high-wage program requirements.

 Province / TerritoryWage ($/hour)